scuzzydude/asimov/asimov.md

 We won't try to out-engineer the other thousands of cryptocurrencies.

-The goal should be asimov as a base currency -- for both other cypto-currencies and for fiat currencies, and the protocol should have only the features needed to support that goal.
+The goal should be asimov as a base currency -- for both other crypto-currencies and for fiat currencies, and the protocol should have only the features needed to support that goal.

 As a base currency, the protocol needs to stand on its own and not be dependent on any existing platforms.